In response to COVID-19 Pandemic, CMC and its SiEPIC partner professors are offering this legendary Silicon Photonics Fabrication Course online.

 This course trains students in the design, fabrication, and test of photonic integrated circuits (PICs) targeting the AMF Si Photonics technology, available through CMC Microsystems.
 It can be a stand-alone learning opportunity or combined with your research and/or development.
 Target applications include optical communications and sensors.

-Mentor Graphics (now part of Siemens) and Lumerical (now part of the ANSYS family) are supporting this course by providing access arrangements to their tools for participants inside of Canada (more information below).
+Siemens (now part of Siemens), Lumerical (now part of the ANSYS family), Luceda, and EHVA are supporting this course by providing access arrangements to their tools for participants inside of Canada (more information below).

 - There are restrictions regarding the country you will be in while attending the event and your citizenship.
 These are based on government regulations and technology suppliers.
 CMC and the hosts for the event must follow the restrictions.
 If you will not be physically situated in Canada while taking the course and/or your citizenship is not Canadian, please contact Sarah Neville (Neville@cmc.ca).